FrancoisChabot/variadic_future/README.md

 ## Installation

-Make the contents of the include directory available to your project.
+* Make the contents of the include directory available to your project.
+* Have a look at `var_future/config.h` and make changes as needed.
+* If you are from the future, you may want to use `std::expected` instead of `expected_lite`,

 ## Usage